The Sanctuary Standard is my proprietary 5-pillar vetting system for European hotel comfort. I’ve applied it to this review for Hôtel Niepce Paris.

 Do You Recommend This Hotel?
 The “Pauses” Verdict

-This hotel offered everything we looked for in a European hotel.
-It’s a quiet hotel on a quiet street, with excellent service and luxury amenities; the only drawback is the complicated lighting and television controls.
+Hôtel Niepce offered everything we look for in a European hotel.
+It’s a quiet stay on a quiet street, with excellent service and luxury amenities.
+The only drawback for me was the room control.
 And that was only on my part.
-Therefore, I bestow a solid 95% or 4.7/5 stay.
+Therefore, I bestow a solid 4.5/5 stay.

 Things to Do & Places to Dine Near Hotel Niepce